Spectral Imaging with QUBIC: building frequency maps from Time-Ordered-Data using Bolometric Interferometry: Simulations and results

 \section{Simulations and results}

 In this section, we first present the results obtained during end-to-end simulations in the case of a broadband acquisition, meaning that we do not attempt to perform spectral-imaging but rather a single map integrated throughout the physical bandwidth of the instrument, accounting for the multiple peaks of the synthesized beam and its evolution as a function of frequency, as well as including external data in order to solve for the edge effects mentioned above.
+The setup for these simulations relies on simplistic assumptions as random pointing, relatively simple noise, no systematics.
 Secondly, we present results based on the same simulations, but with a polychromatic reconstruction, meaning that we perform spectral-imaging, projecting the TOD onto a number of sub-bands within the physical bandwidth of the instrument.
 Finally, we will focus on characterizing the noise structure in our reconstructed maps and the expected performance of the instrument.